How To Make a Chicken Saddle – Step by Step (Saddle Patterns Included)

 - a sewing machine

-If you start from some old clothes, cut some proper parts to use for the saddle.
+If you start from old clothes, cut some proper parts for the saddle.
 We’re using some old shorts here.

-There are two saddles printed on the chicken saddle template: medium (M) and large (L).
-In this case, we are cutting out the large one.
+Multiple sewing sizes are printed on the chicken saddle template depending on the pattern.
+Our pattern above has a medium (M) and large (L).
+In our case, we are cutting out the large one.
 Cut on the line.

-Now, fold the fabric and place the template on the fold.
+Fold the fabric and place the pattern template on the fold.
 Draw the seam allowance on the fabric with a marker or soap.

 For the second piece of fabric, don’t repeat the entire process.
 Cut out the second part by using the first template as an example.
 That way, you are sure they are exactly the same size.

-The result of this step is two identical pieces of the saddle.
+The result of the previous step is two identical pieces of the saddle.
 Feel free to cut out some extra filling to make the harness more sturdy.
 If your fabric is light, it can sometimes curl up on the chicken’s back.

 Now let’s go to the sewing machine.